Neoteroi/BlackSheep-Docs/docs/dependency-injection.md

 `rodi` provides several ways to define and instantiate services.

-1. registering an exact instance as singleton
+1. registering an exact instance as a singleton
 2. registering a concrete class by its type
 3. registering an abstract class and one of its concrete implementations
 4. registering a service using a factory function